Custom properties in wp-admin part 2: abstractions

 2. Naming the variables

 In the above example, I also snuck in a naming convention.
-It’s somewhat inspired by the Gutenberg conventions, specifically the idea of -- as a separator, for “readability, for human understanding.
-It can be thought as similar to the BEM naming schema, it separates ā€œcategoriesā€.”
+It’s somewhat inspired by the Gutenberg conventions, specifically the idea of --

-My concept is this format: [prefix]--[location]--[property]--[state], with state optional.
+My concept is this format: [prefix]--[location]--[property]--[state]

-In the example of --wp-admin--button-primary--background, we have:
+In the example of --wp-admin--button-primary--background

-• Property: background, the thing actually being controlled by this variable (roughly corresponds to a css property, but not necessarily)
+, the thing actually being controlled by this variable (roughly corresponds to a css property, but not necessarily) - State: none, so we know this color applies to the default background

-State could be hover, focus, disabled, maybe something that means both hover and focus, if those don’t need to be different.
+, maybe something that means both hover and focus, if those don’t need to be different.
 Using the list from my last post, I could see custom properties like this:

 --wp-admin--page--background